Afghanistan is the world's opium king. Can the Taliban afford to kill off their 'un-Islamic' cash cow?

 The US Drug Enforcement Administration's (DEA) operating budget in Afghanistan under President George W. Bush's tenure more than quadrupled from $3.7 million in 2004 to $16.8 million in 2005, then reached $40.6 million in 2008, according to figures from a 2012 Congressional Research Service report.

-In 2009, however, the late US special representative for Afghanistan and Pakistan Richard Holbrooke called the US's eradication program "the least effective program ever."
+In 2009, however, the late US special representative for Afghanistan and Pakistan Richard Holbrooke called the US eradication program "the least effective program ever."

 That same year, under the Obama administration, the US scaled back poppy eradication attempts.
 However, they struggled to effectively implement an "alternative livelihoods" approach -- a program that incentivized governors in poppy-free provinces and encouraged farmers to grow other crops, such as saffron.

-But in 2017, the US military once again revved up eradication, launching Operation Iron Tempest, a mission that used B-52 bombers, F-22 Raptors and other high-precision warplanes to strike a network of drug labs the US claimed was helping to generate around $200 million annually for the Taliban.
+But in 2017, the US military once again revved up eradication, launching Operation Iron Tempest, a mission that used B-52 bombers, F-22 fighters and other high-precision warplanes to strike a network of drug labs the US claimed was helping to generate around $200 million annually for the Taliban.
 The mission was unsuccessful, with experts concluding they'd largely targeted empty compounds owned by local traders -- at the cost of numerous civilian casualties.

 Ultimately, US policy was dictated by the idea: "Destroy the crop and destroy the insurgency's primary source of funds," according to the SIGAR report.
 The basis of that claim, however, "was disputed," with "methodological problems with the data on which it was based," it added.